caemor/epd-waveshare/README.md

 - [ ] License: Stay with ISC (=MIT) or go to Apache+MIT Dual Version as used in many other projects?

-## Drawing
+## TODO: Drawing

+Limited by a i16::Max buffer_size at the moment, because thats already 32kB that should be okay for most embedded systems

 ### With a Buffer

-Is still missing at the moment.
+- Chars, Strings and filled circles are still missing
+- maybe work with traits here for line_drawing and so on?

 ### Without a Buffer